 - By any other mode as directed by the tribunal

-Following documents required to be sent along with the notice
+Documents Required to be sent along with the Notice

 It is required to send a notice of a meeting along with the Copy of Scheme of compromise & arrangement.